EvyLynne/retail-sector-health/docs/README.md

 - Never renumber a delivered document.
 Other documents cite it by number.
 - The three .html mockups are self-contained and can be published with GitHub Pages with no build step.
-- Word and Excel files are uploaded through the GitHub website rather than GitHub Desktop.
-See document 00 section 8.